codeforamerica/form-flow/README.md

 ## Document Download

-Form-flow library allows users to either:
+Form flow library allows users to either:

 1. Download individual files
 2. Download a zipped archive with all the files associated with a submission.